Teen idol: 1950s–1960s

 Although he had only three major movie roles, James Dean earned two Oscar nominations.
 He also had the image of a rebellious youth, something that was popular among girls and young women.
 His performance in Rebel Without A Cause (1955) and his untimely death in a road collision in 1955 cemented his status as an icon.
 Contemporary teenagers still wear white T-shirts and jeans in his style.

 Selected by Walt Disney in 1955 for his new show The Mickey Mouse Club, Annette Funicello became popular among viewers by the end of the first season.
 Elvis Presley made his debut in the mid-1950s and became a sensation.
 Deemed too dangerous to be filmed except from the waist up because of his sexually suggestive dance moves, he became popular among teenagers.
-The success of young rock stars like Presley, film stars like Marlon Brando, Paul Newman, James Dean, Tab Hunter, and Sal Mineo in the 1950s, as well as the wider emergence of youth subcultures, led promoters to the deliberate creation of teen idols such as singers Frankie Avalon, Fabian Forte, Bobby Rydell, Annette, Frankie Lymon, and Connie Stevens.
+The success of young rock stars like Presley, film stars like Marlon Brando, Paul Newman, James Dean, Tab Hunter, and Sal Mineo in the 1950s, as well as the wider emergence of youth subcultures, led promoters to the deliberate creation of teen idols such as singers Frankie Avalon, Frankie Valli, Frankie Lymon, Fabian Forte, Bobby Rydell and Connie Stevens.
+The two most popular female vocalists of the late 1950s and early 1960s for teenagers were Connie Francis and Brenda Lee, who appealed to both pop and rock audiences.
 Even crooners like Frank Sinatra were still considered idols and rather handsome.
 Actors Edd Byrnes and Troy Donahue and other artists deliberately cultivated a (safer) idol image, like Canadian musician Paul Anka.

-Post-war teens were able to buy relatively inexpensive phonographs — including portable models that could be carried to friends' houses — and the new 45-rpm singles.
+Post-war teens were able to buy relatively inexpensive phonographs—including portable models that could be carried to friends' houses—and the new 45-rpm singles.
 Rock music played on 45s became the soundtrack to the 1960s as people bought what they heard on the radio.
 The great majority of the music being marketed to 1950s teens was being written by adults, but 1960s teens were increasingly appreciating and emulating artists closer to their own age, to teen fashion, and to lyrics which addressed their own concerns.
 Their parents worried about their attraction to artists (and DJs) who were edgy and rebellious.
 Faces on magazines fed fans; fans buy records, see films, watch TV and buy fashions.

 Some marketers turned to film and TV for fresh, 'safe' faces.
 Tommy Sands's debut in a television film about the phenomenon, The Idol, made a teen idol out of Sands himself.
-Ricky Nelson, a performer of rockabilly music, also became a teen idol through his parents' television series, The Adventures of Ozzie and Harriet.
-With many parents disapproving of Elvis Presley, Nelson became a safe alternative.
-However, he found himself outclassed by the Beatles when they arrived in the U.S. in 1964.